-Bermuda profile - BBC News
+Bermuda profile

 Bermuda, a densely-populated British overseas territory in the western Atlantic Ocean, has one of the world's most prosperous economies, largely because of its offshore finance industry.

-Beaches, golf courses, colonial buildings and the subtropical climate also attract some half a million tourists a year but the self-governing territory has not escaped the global economic recession.
+Beaches, golf courses, colonial buildings and the subtropical climate makes the territory an attractive tourist destination.

 The 16th century Spanish sea captain, Juan de Bermudez, is believed to have discovered the archipelago of seven main islands and more than 170 islets.
 England took control of Bermuda in the late 17th century and slaves, mostly brought from Africa, came to outnumber the colonists.
 Today, three-fifths of the population are of African descent with the remainder of mostly-European extraction.